 Unlike a wrongful death claim, which compensates the family’s losses, a survival action addresses the harm suffered by the deceased.
 The damages recovered through a survival action become part of the decedent’s estate and are distributed according to their will or Ohio’s intestacy laws.

-Damage Caps in Ohio Truck Accident Cases
+What Are the Damage Caps in Ohio Truck Accident Cases?

 Ohio places limits on non-economic damages (like pain and suffering), but not on economic damages or wrongful death claims.
 There is no cap on compensation for measurable losses like medical expenses, lost wages, and future care costs.
 However, non-economic damages are capped at the greater of three times the economic damages or $250,000, with an overall limit of $350,000 per plaintiff and $500,000 per accident if there are multiple plaintiffs involved.
 Families pursuing compensation for the loss of a loved one in a fatal truck accident can recover full damages, including non-economic losses.